sy1019/EffiNet/README.md

 ## 2.Datasets
 For our breast cancer diagnosis work , use Camelyon16 benchmark.
 The training data consists of 270 WSIs (160 normal and 110 tumor) with pixel-level annotations.
 The test data consists of 129 WSIs.
 22 and 27 of them contain macro and micro tumors, respectively.
-You can see https://camelyon16.grand-challenge.org/ for downloading.
+Currently our experiments are carried out on the Camelyon16 benchmark (see https://camelyon16.grand-challenge.org/ for downloading).

 ## 3.Training
 For the patch-based classification model generation stage, we directly extract massive image patches according to the coordinates released by NCRF[1](see https://github.com/baidu-research/NCRF), which is a public resource associated with Camelyon16.
 It contains the coordinates of over 400k representative level-0 patches.
 We further employed different data augmentation methods like rotation, flipping, and color jittering.
 SGD with a momentum of 0.9 is used to optimize the network and the learning rate is fixed to 0.001.
 We conduct all the experiments using PyTorch on a workstation with one NVIDIA TITAN Xp GPU.